 OneNote Word Wrap Solution 1

 If you find the need to wrap text around an image in Microsoft OneNote, your first option is to use multiple boxes.
-This is most easily done if you need a traditional image on the left and text on the right, or vice versa, layout.
-First, position your image and size it as desired.
+This is most easily done if you need a traditional image on the left and text on the right, or vice versa.
+First, position your image and size as desired.
 Next, create a text box of desired width and the same height as your image.
 Fill it with as much of your text as will fit.
 Finally, create a text box below the picture and text which is the same width as the two boxes combined and fill it with your remaining text.
-You will now have the appearance of a word wraped image on your OneNote page.
+You will now have the appearance of a word-wrapped image on your OneNote page.

 OneNote Word Wrap Solution 2

 If you need a more sophisticated layout, such as an image surrounded by closely wrapped text on all sides, then this solution might be your better option.
-In this senario, you need to create your desired layout in another software program such as Microsoft Word or Publisher.
+In this scenario, you need to create your desired layout in another software program such as Microsoft Word or Publisher.
 When your layout is complete, hold down the WINDOWS button and press S. This will give you a cross hairs mouse and allow you to draw a rectangle around any part of your visible screen.
 Once your rectangle is complete and you release the mouse button, it will automatically paste an image of your selection into an unfiled OneNote page.
 You can then copy and paste that image wherever you need it.
-The biggest draw back to this solution is that your full layout must fit on your screen.
+The biggest drawback to this solution is that your full layout must fit on your screen.
 If you think you will just zoom out until it fits, think again.
 Enlarging your clipped image back to a full zoom size will produce a low quality image.

 OneNote Word Wrap Solution 3

 If you are still reading this article, you probably find yourself needing a complex layout design covering a full page and are praying that I have the answer for you.
 Today, you might just be in luck.
 My final work around to achieve the look of word wrapped text in Microsoft OneNote requires that you have Microsoft Publisher.
 Create your full page layout in Microsoft Publisher.
 When it is complete, press Crtl + A to select everything on the screen.
 Then press the group button (show to the right).
-Now that all of your text and text wrapped pictures have been grouped together, right click and select "Copy".
+Now that all of your text and text wrapped pictures have been grouped together, right click and select "Copy."
 Go back to OneNote and paste.
 As you can see from the image below, I have placed an entire page of text and two word wrapped images into OneNote.